sarahgemp04/CPTwitter/README.md

 ## Video Walkthrough

-   Here's a walkthrough of implemented user stories:
+   Here's a walkthrough of implemented user stories: (Note that on Profile View Controller it says "Favorites" where it should say "Followers" I fixed this, just is not shown with gif)

    <img src='http://i.imgur.com/WkyhlvB.gif' title='Video Walkthrough' width='' alt='Video Walkthrough' />